 Peru, located on South America's central Pacific coast, is bordered by Brazil and Bolivia to the east, Chile to the south, and Colombia and Ecuador to the north.
 Peru declared independence in 1821 and is divided into 25 regions, with Lima as its capital.
 The official language of Peru is Spanish, and the currency is the sol (PEN).

 Peru has experienced constant growth in its gross domestic product (GDP) for over a decade, driven mainly by the production and export of commodities.
-After a year of deceleration, the country’s economy has recovered, and Peru’s expected growth remains in the top three of the region (4.1%), very close to Bolivia’s (4.3%) and Chile’s (4%).
+After a year of deceleration, the country’s economy has recovered, and Peru’s expected growth remains in the top of the region for 2021 (10.3%) and almost at the top for 2022 (3.9%), very close to Colombia (4.1%).

 The economy’s rate of growth has recovered, thanks in large measure to the continuing recovery in metals’ prices, which translates to stronger investments in mining.
-This improvement has grown business confidence, and, according to the World Bank, growth will remain at around 4% annually.
 Peru also performs better than the region average in time needed to obtain the municipal license and building safety technical inspection from the district council, which facilitates starting a business.

 With the objective to remain one of the leading economies in the region, and in line with its commitment to boost the country’s competitiveness, Peru has also carried out some reforms to improve the business climate and promote foreign investment.